orangejuice/blog/data/activity/book-柔软-2017/record.en.md

 date: 2024-06-16 17:59:52+08:00
 douban:
   rating: 8.5
-  subtitle: Yimei Liao / 2017 / Hunan Literature and Art Publishing House
+  subtitle: Liao Yimei / 2017 / Hunan Literature and Art Publishing House
 ---

-As quoted by Yimei Liao in 'Softness', 'In one's life, encountering love, encountering sex, is not rare, what's rare is encountering understanding.'
+via Twitter Huángpǔ Memories: In one's life, encountering love and sex is nothing out of the ordinary.
+What is rare is to encounter understanding. —— Liao Yimei, 'Tenderness'